cloudflare/cloudflare-docs/content/magic-wan/analytics/traceroutes.md

 Magic WAN customers can run traceroutes to understand the hop by hop Internet path and latencies from Cloudflare’s network to their own network.

-To run a traceroute from a specific Cloudflare colo to your network:
+To run a traceroute from a specific Cloudflare data center to your network:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 2. Go to **Magic WAN** > **Tunnel Health**.